seninds/system-design/problems/url_shortener/url_shortener.md

 ## Selected Use Cases

-1. Free URL Shortener to Collect Traffic Data for Sell
+1. Free URL Shortener for Analytics and Traffic Data for Sale
-1. Free URL Shortener to Provide Rich Analytics for Marketing
 1. Feature-Rich URL Shortener for Intra-Company Usage

-The difference in implementation between the first and the second use case are not too big.
-Therefore, I propose for further investigation the first and the last cases.

 # Use Case #1: Free URL Shortener to Collect Traffic Data for Sell